numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 The
 `Julia language <https://docs.julialang.org/en/v1/manual/types/#man-abstract-types-1>`_
 has a similar prohibition against subclassing concrete types.
+For example methods such as the later ``__common_instance__`` or ``__common_dtype__`` cannot work for a subclass unless they were designed very carefully.
-It helps avoid unintended vulnerabilities to implementation changes that result from subclassing types that were not written to be subclassed.
+This leads to vulnerabilities when subclassing types that were not written to be subclassed.
+We believe that the DType API should rather be extended to simplify wrapping of existing functionality.

 The DType class requires C-side storage of methods and additional information, to be implemented by a ``DTypeMeta`` class.
 Each ``DType`` class is an